thysultan/wam.js/README.md

 ## Listen

-Creates a server and start listening for requests on the port 3000
+Creates a server and starts listening for requests on the port 3000

 ```javascript
 app.listen(3000);